ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/documents/stream.dotnet.markdown

-# Client API : Documents : Stream
+# Commands : Documents : Stream

 **StreamDocs** is used to stream documents from a database that match given criteria.